Elite programs stuck on the NCAA Tournament bubble - WHIZ News

 The Blue Devils are 8-8 and 6-6 in the ACC after beating North Carolina State on Saturday, a win that ended a three-game losing streak.
 Duke is No. 66 in the latest NET rankings — up 11 from the previous rankings — and needs a strong finish to the season to avoid missing the NCAA Tournament for the first time since 1995.

-“You’ve just to go to stay with it,” Krzyzewski said.
+“You’ve just got to stay with it,” Krzyzewski said.
 “That’s what our program’s done and see what happens.
 Just see what happens if you do that.”

 ON THE RISE

 UConn (9-5, 6-5 Big East).
 The Huskies picked up a critical win by beating Xavier 80-72 on Saturday without James Bouknight.
-UConn is a superb defensive team and if Bouknight is fully healthy, it could make a run to the field of 68.
+UConn is a superb defensive team and if Bouknight is fully healthy, the Huskies could make a run to the field of 68.

 Rutgers (12-7, 8-7 Big Ten).
-The Scarlet Knights were poised to reach the NCAA Tournament for the first time 1991 before the season was canceled.
-Rutgers may still have work to do to end the streak this season, but has won five of six after beating Northwestern on Saturday.
+The Scarlet Knights were poised to reach the NCAA Tournament for the first time since 1991 before the tourney was canceled last season.
+Rutgers may still have work to do to end the streak this season, but it has won five of six after beating Northwestern on Saturday.

 FADING HOPES

 Maryland (10-10, 4-9 Big Ten).
-The Terps have wins over Rutgers and Wisconsin, but have been inconsistent most of the season.
+The Terps have wins over Illinois and Wisconsin but have been inconsistent most of the season.
 Maryland has lost three of four and could use a strong finish to get off the bubble.

 Stanford (13-8, 9-6).
-The Cardinal have wins over Alabama and UCLA on their resume, but also have losses to Arizona State and Utah on their resume.
-They still have chances to pick up marquee wins with No. 20 USC and Oregon still on the schedule.
+The Cardinal have wins over Alabama and UCLA on their resume, but also have losses to Arizona State and Utah.
+They still have chances to pick up marquee wins with No. 20 Southern California and Oregon remaining.

-AP Basketball Writer Aaron Beard in Raleigh, N.C. contributed to this story.
+AP Basketball Writer Aaron Beard in Raleigh, North Carolina, contributed to this report.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25

-Note: This story has been corrected to show that Maryland had a victory over Illinois, not Rutgers.